 We work closely with each client to determine the most appropriate component geometry based on product performance requirements.
-Employing materials engineering technology, we can design a range of properties into a biomedical structure, including pore size, thickness, elongation, flexibility and stiffness.
+Employing materials-engineering technology, we can design a range of properties into a biomedical structure, focusing on qualities including pore size, thickness, elongation, flexibility, and stiffness.

 Key characteristics: Strength, dimensional stability, low porosity

-The interlacing of yarns and/or wires over and under each other, oriented at 90-degree angles, to create a stable material structure.
+The interlacing of yarns and/or wires over and under each other, oriented at 90-degree angles, creates a stable material structure.
 This method offers the most design flexibility of all forming techniques.
 Weaving also enables seamless tubes to be formed with tapering along the length to produce near net-shape geometries.

 Weaving applications include vascular plugs, vascular grafts